-Recommendation from the department student advisory committee.
-If the department SAC produces a recommendation as under Policy 6-303-III-C-3, the recommendation shall be placed in the candidate's file by the department chairperson before the department RPT advisory committee meets to consider the case.
+Report from the department student RPT advisory committee.
+If the department RPT-SAC(s) produce(s) a report as under Policy 6-303-III-C-3 above, the report shall be placed in the candidate's file by the department chairperson before the department RPT advisory committee meets to consider the case.

+Procedures for action by the department Student RPT Advisory Committee (RPT Procedures)

+Meetings, membership, and chairperson of the Student RPT Advisory Committee(s) (RPT-SACs).
+The department chairperson shall call a meeting(s) of the RPT-SAC(s) to provide input for formal reviews.

+Committee membership

+A department may have multiple RPT-SACs if each includes representatives from different categories of students (i.e., distinct committees for undergraduate and graduate students).
+All RPT-SAC meetings must have at least three members participate, and all members who participate in the meeting and in writing the report must have had prior training.
+The department RPT Statement shall provide details of the number and membership of RPT-SAC(s), including whether they are elected or appointed.

+Committee chairperson: Each RPT-SAC shall elect a chairperson from its membership at the start of the review meeting, at the latest.

+Committee report.
+Each RPT-SAC shall submit a written report to the department RPT Advisory Committee, to be included in the candidate’s file.
+The report shall be written on the University’s approved RPT-SAC Report Form.
+The report shall evaluate the candidate’s teaching achievements, using the standards found in the departmental RPT Statement (i.e., excellent, [very good], effective, or not satisfactory).
+The report shall be based on at least two different forms of evidence regarding teaching.

+After review, the committee members who attend the meeting shall sign the report to indicate their approval.

-The SAC(s) shall be given at least three weeks to prepare its report(s), but upon failure to report after such notification and attempts by the department chairperson to obtain the report(s), the SAC(s)’ recommendations shall be deemed conclusively waived and its absence shall not thereafter be cause for complaint by faculty members appealing an adverse decision.
+The RPT-SAC(s) shall be given at least three weeks to prepare the report(s), but upon failure to report after such notification and attempts by the department chairperson to obtain the report(s), the RPT-SAC(s)’ contributions shall be deemed conclusively waived and the absence shall not thereafter be cause for complaint by faculty members appealing an adverse decision.

+Confidentiality.
+All RPT-SAC committee deliberations are personnel actions and should be treated with confidentiality in accordance with policy and law.

-Other written statements.
-Any other written statements - from the candidate, faculty members in the department, the department chairperson, the college dean, staff, or interested individuals--which are intended to provide information or data of consequence for the formal review of the candidate, must be placed in the file by the department chairperson before the department faculty RPT advisory committee meets to consider the case.
+Other written statements for RPT File.
+Any other written statements -- from the candidate, faculty members in the department, the department chairperson, the college dean, staff, or interested individuals-- that are intended to provide information or data of consequence for the formal review of the candidate-- must be placed in the file by the department chairperson before the department faculty RPT advisory committee meets to consider the case.

 External evaluations.
 The purpose of external evaluations is to provide an objective assessment of the quality of the candidate's work and its impact on the academic and/or professional community at large.
-Along with the actual review, the external evaluator should describe his/her qualifications and relationship to the candidate.
+Along with the actual review, external evaluators should describe their qualifications and relationship to the candidate.
 The department chairperson should make sure that any letters of evaluation from outside the department are requested early enough for the letters to arrive and be included in the candidate's file before the program and department RPT advisory committee meetings.
-Before external letters of evaluation are requested, the faculty member being reviewed shall be presented with a departmentally prepared form containing the following statements and signature lines:
+Before external letters of evaluation are requested, the candidate shall be presented with a departmentally prepared form containing the following statements and signature lines:

 I waive my right to see the external letters of evaluation obtained from outside the department for my retention/ promotion/tenure review.